transdigiware/hyperledger-fabric-on-linux-one/README.md

 #### Importing your flow into NodeRED
 1. Open NodeRED in your browser in a new tab or window.
 Enter `http://xxx.xxx.x.x:1880` in the address bar where the x's correspond to your Linux guest IP address.

+   * Note: You may need to use a browser other than Chrome for Node-RED.
+There have been intermittant issues with Node-RED loading properly in Chrome.

    ![Open NodeRED.](images/OpenNodeRED.png)